 50 AED for all-day access, under 3’s an adult goes free.

 Wild Wadi Water Park

-Another of the mega water theme parks found in Jumeirah, there are rides and attractions suitable to the toddler crowd – albeit given the parks overall size and thrill rides, it can be a bit overwhelming for the small ones.
+Another mega water theme park in Jumeirah has rides and attractions suitable to the toddler crowd – albeit, given the park’s overall size and thrill rides, it can be a bit overwhelming for the small ones.

 Under 2s are free and under 1.1m you pay a discounted rate.